IBM-Cloud/sql-query-clients/README.md

 `make html`

+Check the output by opening the browser with the URL: `file:///tmp/sql-query-clients-docs/html/index.html`

-* (check local generated content carefully before running this) generate and push to the server [only those with given priviledges]
+* (check the local content carefully before running this) generate and commit to the server [only those with proper  priviledges]

 `make buildandcommithtml`